 How to build an outdoor cat tunnel

-- deck planks (HERE), the amount of planks needed depends of the length of tunnel you want to build
+- deck planks (HERE), the amount of planks needed depends on the length of the tunnel you want to build

 - pressure treated 2×4 lumber (HERE)